업계 최고의 투자 플랫폼(Analytic Tool) 구축하기

 The bottom line

 Technology has fundamentally transformed the ability to perform investment analysis.
-However, building an investment system is fraught with pitfalls and can be a challenging endeavour.
+However, building an investment system is fraught with pitfalls and can be a challenging endeavor.
 We believe that a successful investment platform should include a well-established data strategy, robust calculators and a fit-for-purpose design.
 Human collaboration is also important for upholding platform integrity and innovation.
 The combination of these elements empowers portfolio managers with the necessary tools to make quick and informed investment decisions.